Barium oxide: Preparation

+Likewise, it is often formed through the thermal decomposition of other barium salts, like barium nitrate.

 Safety issues

 Barium oxide is an irritant.
 If it contacts the skin or the eyes or is inhaled it causes pain and redness.
 However, it is more dangerous when ingested.
 It can cause nausea and diarrhea, muscle paralysis, cardiac arrhythmia, and can cause death.
 If ingested, medical attention should be sought immediately.

 Barium oxide should not be released environmentally; it is harmful to aquatic organisms.